-In 2006, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
-All waste is handled accordingly to all applicable EPA, State, Local and DOE Orders.
-The Laboratory lowered its generator status from a Large Quantity Generator (LQG) to a Small Quantity Generator (SQG).
+In 2007, the Laboratory accumulated and disposed of waste under U.S. Environmental Protection Agency (EPA) issued generator numbers.
+All waste is handled according to all applicable EPA, State, Local and DOE Orders.
+In 2006 the Laboratory reduced its generator status from a Large Quantity Generator (LQG) to a Small Quantity Generator (SQG).
 EPA Region VII was notified of this change.